CQC-6

-The CQC-6 (Close Quarters Combat — Six) or Viper Six is a handmade tactical folding knife with a tantō blade manufactured by knifemaker Ernest Emerson and is credited as the knife that popularized the concept of the tactical folding knife.
+The CQC-6 (Close Quarters Combat — Six) or Viper Six is a handmade tactical folding knife with a tantō blade manufactured by knifemaker Ernest Emerson.
+Although initially reported as the sixth design in an evolution of fighting knives and the first model in the lineup of Emerson's Specwar Custom Knives, Emerson later revealed that the knife was named for SEAL Team Six.
+It has a chisel-ground blade of ATS-34 or 154CM stainless steel and a handle made of titanium and linen micarta.
+The CQC-6 is credited as the knife that popularized the concept of the tactical folding knife.